Flying London to Rome return with British Airways during COVID-19

 The staff welcome is positive and customers are given a hygiene pack with a wipe and hand sanitiser sachet.

 The initial visual impression of cabin presentation is quite strong and certainly carpets and seat covers are free of debris and appear fresh.
 The seat area is ATP tested which includes the tray table and armrest.
 The tray table reading suggests the cleaning technique or products are suboptimal.

-The window side armrest reading indicates the armrest was not cleaned and not be sanitised for some time.
+The window side armrest reading indicates the armrest was not cleaned and not been sanitised for some time.

 The inflight service delivery is efficient and polite, and while we understand this is a temporary measure – the return of appropriate and complimentary F&B in Euro Traveller is most welcome and meeting a good standard.
 Staff are sensible in the collection of litter and this means that there is not too much unnecessary cabin presence, but items are neither left too long.
 While there is a short period of the flight where 3 or 4 crew are congregated in the rear galley having a personal conversation, the general feeling is that staff behaviour is safe and conforming to appropriate social distancing.

-Washrooms are fairly grubby on inspection and one might expect a more active monitoring given the reduced duties.
-There is no hand sanitiser and it is unclear if the soap is anti-bacterial.
+Washrooms are fairly grubby on inspection and one might expect more active monitoring given the reduced duties.
+There is no hand sanitiser and it is unclear if the soap is antibacterial.

 The collection of arrival forms is again efficient and politely completed.
 The purser provides a good representation of BA standards with excellent and personal PA content.
 The staggered deplaning process is slow but prevents queues.

 As this is a busy flight the allocation of two check-in counters is inadequate and Economy Class queues are reported at 40-minutes with minimal social distancing observed.

 The Club Europe counter has a short waiting time and the bag drop process is efficient – staff service is polite and efficient.